Ngau Chi Wan: Features

 Ngau Chi Wan Park opened in 2011.

 Transport

 The area is close to MTR Choi Hung station.
 There are also bus and minibus links, via routes to Sai Kung District and HKUST.

 Education

 Good Hope Primary School and Kindergarten (Primary Section) is in the area.
 Factwire described it as "renowned" in 2021.

+Hong Kong Public Libraries maintains the Ngau Chi Wan Public Library in the Ngau Chi Wan Municipal Services Building.